RRethy/vim-illuminate/README.md

         'dirvish',
         'fugitive',
     },
-    -- filetypes_allowlist: filetypes to illuminate, this is overriden by filetypes_denylist filetypes_allowlist = {},
+    -- filetypes_allowlist: filetypes to illuminate, this is overridden by filetypes_denylist filetypes_allowlist = {},
     -- modes_denylist: modes to not illuminate, this overrides modes_allowlist
     -- See `:help mode()` for possible values modes_denylist = {},
-    -- modes_allowlist: modes to illuminate, this is overriden by modes_denylist -- See `:help mode()` for possible values modes_allowlist = {},
+    -- modes_allowlist: modes to illuminate, this is overridden by modes_denylist -- See `:help mode()` for possible values modes_allowlist = {},
     -- providers_regex_syntax_denylist: syntax to not illuminate, this overrides providers_regex_syntax_allowlist
     -- Only applies to the 'regex' provider
     -- Use :echom synIDattr(synIDtrans(synID(line('.'), col('.'), 1)), 'name')
     providers_regex_syntax_denylist = {},
-    -- providers_regex_syntax_allowlist: syntax to illuminate, this is overriden by providers_regex_syntax_denylist -- Only applies to the 'regex' provider
+    -- providers_regex_syntax_allowlist: syntax to illuminate, this is overridden by providers_regex_syntax_denylist -- Only applies to the 'regex' provider
     -- Use :echom synIDattr(synIDtrans(synID(line('.'), col('.'), 1)), 'name')
     providers_regex_syntax_allowlist = {},